 Watch a glimpse of Boracay beach at night time in this video:

-The budget per person greatly depends on the hotel that you will avail and the airfare as these two varies on the season.
-If you will go to Boracay on peak season then expect an even higher cost on both.
+The budget per person greatly depends on the hotel that you will avail of and the airfare as these two vary on the season.
+If you will go to Boracay during peak season then expect an even higher cost on both.
 Aside from the latter, your budget also depends on the types of activities that you will do in Boracay.

-For example, if you will avail of the parasailing then that will cost you Php 1600 per pax.
-Furthermore, if you will do scuba diving then that’s another Php 700 per pax.
-The all-terrain vehicle is Php 1000 per person.
-Just to give you an idea here is the itemized expenses that we incur per person.
+The all-terrain vehicle (ATV) is 1000 pesos per person.
+Just to give you an idea here are the itemized expenses that we incur per person.

-AirAsia Airfare roundtrip Manila to Caticlan – Php 12000 per pax
+AirAsia Airfare round trip from Manila to Caticlan is 12000 pesos per person

-Hotel 3 days 2 nights in Station 1 – Php 11000 per night with breakfast or Php 22000 for 2 nights.
-If you are 3 in the group then the cost for two nights per pax is around PHP 7333.33 or PHP 7500.
-Choose an affordable hotel to further bring down your board and lodging cost.
+Hotel 3 days 2 nights in Station 1 is 11000 pesos per night with breakfast or 22000 pesos for 2 nights.
+If you are 3 in the group then the cost for two nights per person is around 7500 pesos.
+Choose an affordable hotel to further bring down your board and lodging costs.

 Day 1 Budget per pax